Homepage: https://docs.omniverse.nvidia.com/services/latest/services/usd-search/overview.html

 For more details on configuring different storage backends, refer to the official S3proxy documentation or consult the cloud provider documentation for AWS S3, Azure Blob Storage, and Google Cloud Storage.

-USD Search service requires a service account with administrator rights in order to index the content stored on the Nucleus server.
+USD Search API service requires a service account with administrator rights in order to index the content stored on the Nucleus server.
 It is possible to use the main Nucleus service account, generated during the Nucleus service installation time.
 Alternatively, it is possible to create a dedicated service account for USD Search.
-For the exact steps on how such account could be created Please follow this guide.
+For the exact steps on how such account could be created please follow this guide.

 When creating your own service account it is required to grant it admin access.
-This guide explains this process in detail:
+This guide explains this process in detail.

-After the service account's username and password are obtained, it is possible to deploy the USD Search Helm chart and connect it to an Omniverse Nucleus server for indexing, as follows:
+is possible to deploy the USD Search Helm chart and connect it to an

-helm install <deployment name> usdsearch-1.1.0.tgz \
+helm install <deployment name> usdsearch-1.1.1.tgz \

 --set global.accept_eula=true \